VEuPathDB/puppet-irods/README.md

     include irods::provider

-    include irods::resource
+    include irods::consumer

     include irods::client

-Deploying the iCAT server will also include resource and icommand components, and the resource server includes icommands, so there is no need to include more than one class on a node.
+Deploying the provider server will also include consumer and icommand components, and the consumer server includes icommands, so there is no need to include more than one class on a node.

 ## Database Prerequisite